Gin-Quin/xml-artist/README.md

 const data = XML.parseFile('input.xml')

-// we find all nodes which name begin with `hero:` and which have the attribute `name` for (const node of data.findAll('hero:*', ['name']))
+// we find all nodes which name begin with `hero:` and which have the attribute `name`
+// and we replace them by some text for (const node of data.findAll('hero:*', ['name']))
     node.replaceWith(`I'm a hero and my name is ${node.attributes.name}`)

-data.toXmlFile('output.xml')
+// we write the transformed xml to an output file data.toXmlFile('output.xml')
 ```